saidvandeklundert/learn/_posts/2021-09-1-rust-option-and-result.md

 )
 </pre>

-That error, comming from `std::fs`, was also properly propagated.
+That error, coming from `std::fs`, was also properly propagated.

 ### using other crates: anyhow